ccdeguzman/Movie-Recommendation-Machine-Learning-/README.md

 # Movie-Recommendation-Machine-Learning-
 A Personal Project

-I wanted to learn about machine learning concepts and this project is intended to be an introduction for it.
+I wanted to learn about machine learning concepts and this project is intended to be an introduction.

 This project is a movie recommendation engine built in Python and scikit-learn.
-It applies machine learning concepts and Natural Language Processing (NLP) techniques-such as extraction, vectorization, and similarity metrics to comapre movies based on their metadata.
+It applies machine learning concepts and Natural Language Processing (NLP) techniques-such as extraction, vectorization, and similarity metrics to compare movies based on their metadata.

 To run the code on terminal:
 ```